 You know those two people who are best friends for ages, finally decide they belong together, and live happily ever after?
 It feels like that's what is happening to us!
-We are elated to announce that effective January 1st, 2018, we are merging with the Green Earth Institute, the non-profit organic farming organization who has worked the land at our McDonald Farm headquarters for the last 15 years.
+We are elated to announce that effective January 1st, 2018, we have merged with the Green Earth Institute, the non-profit organic farming organization who has worked the land at our McDonald Farm headquarters for the last 15 years.

 Our Board President Christopher Burke said the merger of these two organizations, both with strong brands and both committed to the health and vitality of the region, is logical and timely.
 “This merger is a unique opportunity for both these organizations dedicated to conservation and education to combine resources and staff to promote community-based conservation and health to our residents.”